SITHISWARAN/intelligent-chatbot-customer-support/README.md

-# intelligent-chatbot-customer-support
+# Intelligent Chatbot for Customer Support
 AI-based chatbot for automated customer support using NLP
-# Intelligent Chatbot for Customer Support

 ## Project Overview
 This project involves the development of an **AI-driven chatbot** that leverages **Natural Language Processing (NLP)** and **Machine Learning** to handle customer queries automatically.
 The chatbot can classify queries, detect sentiment, and improve over time through continuous learning.